DanielY1783/te_ml/results/README.md

 Metrics from random forest classifier prediction of transposable element overlap (all transposable elements) with chromhmm enhancers.

 **2018_07_19_tf_chromhmm**
+Metrics from random forest classifier prediction of transposable element overlap (all transposable elements) with chromhmm enhancers, with weights assigned for random forest classifier using the weights parameter as {0: 1, 1: 10000000}

+**2018_07_20_tf_chromhmm**
-Metrics from random forest classifier prediction of transposable element overlap (all transposable elements) with chromhmm enhancers, with weights assigned for random forest classifier using the "balanced" parameter.
+Metrics from random forest classifier prediction of transposable element overlap (all transposable elements) with chromhmm enhancers, with weights assigned for random forest classifier using the weights parameter as "balanced"

 ## HERVs intersected with chromhmm enhancers using 6-mers as features.